marifse/node-red-on-ibm-using-terraform/README.md

 </p>

-# Deploy NodeJS+Cloudant Application on IBM Cloud using Terraform
+# Deploy Node-RED on IBM Cloud

-This document will describe how to deploy NodeJS application on IBM Cloud Kubernetes Service using Terraform (IaC Tool).
+This document will describe how to setup Node-RED on IBM Cloud Kubernetes Service using Terraform (IaaC Tool).

 ### Contents

 #### 1. Introduction
 #### 2. Pre-requisites
-#### 3. Deploying to IBM Cloud using Terraform
+#### 3. Deploying Node-RED to IBM Cloud Kubernetes cluster using Terraform
-#### 3.1	    Using Tekton Toolchain pipeline
-#### 3.1.1      To a new Kubernetes cluster
+#### 3.1.
+To an existing Kubernetes cluster
-#### 3.2	    Using Classic Toolchain pipeline
-#### 3.2.1	    To a new Kubernetes cluster
+#### 3.2	  To a new Kubernetes cluster
-#### 3.2.2      To an existing Kubernetes cluster

 ### 1.0 Introduction

 To complete this tutorial, you should have an IBM Cloud account, if you do not have one, please [register/signup](https://cloud.ibm.com/registration) here.
-This application requires the Kubernetes cluster for running NodeJS application and the Cloudant database service for hosting the database.

 **Note:** You can perform this job either using free cluster or standard cluster, in this tutorial it is done using free cluster.

 ### 2.0 Pre-requisites

-To deploy NodeJS application on IBM Cloud Kubernetes service using Terraform, you should have the following software installed on your system.
+To deploy Node-RED on IBM Cloud Kubernetes service using Terraform, you should have the following software installed on your system.

   -	Terraform
-  -	IBM Cloud CLI
+  -	IBM Cloud CLI (optional)
-  -	Kubectl
+  -	Kubectl (optional)
-  -	JQ

-### 3.0	Deploying to IBM Cloud using Terraform
+### 3.0	Deploying Node-RED to IBM Cloud Kubernetes cluster using Terraform

 <p align="center">
     <a href="https://cloud.ibm.com/developer/appservice/create-app?defaultDeploymentToolchain=&defaultLanguage=NODE&navMode=starterkits&starterKit=3f3f65c6-4a2c-3255-8e80-d2ac52ca608a">